Varying-Vagrant-Vagrants/VVV/.github/ISSUE_TEMPLATE/problems-provisioning-windows.md

 <!--- Please use the Title field to provide a clear summary of the issue. -->
 <!-- Have you tried the develop branch?
 Your problem might already be fixed! -->

-## What was The Command Used To Provision?
+## What was The Command Used To Provision

 ```shell
 command goes here
 ```

-## What Kind of VVV Provision Was This?
+## What Kind of VVV Provision Was This

 <!-- delete all but one: -->
 This was a fresh install